Nights-Software/ns-docs/resources/nightShifts.md

 1. Keep eye out for notes!
 On some parts we provide warnings on what you should not edit, add or remove.
 Relax mode on and read it all to understand it.

 1. It's smart to follow an order when setting up this resources' config file, we recommend going from top-to-bottom:

+1. Set up the matching Discord API roles for: MDT Access, Departments, Sub-Departments and Ranks.
+This will allow you access to the departments in the MDT without errors.

 *Hint: You will take some time to configure this the way you like, so plan that time and take your time to read!
 Frequently test your edits to see whether you're making mistakes and where to find them.
 The MDT will only work for those Discord Roles which have been set up.
 Trying stuff early is good for confirming that your resource works, but not for trying out it's functionalities.*